-Being a student myself who has recently finished GCSE’s and is now studying both maths and further maths at college, I thought I’d give you a few tips on what calculator you will need!
+Being a student myself who has recently finished GCSE’s and is now studying both Maths and Further Maths at sixth form college, I thought I’d give you a few tips on what calculator you will need!

-Here is the short answer: If you want the best calculator for A Level Maths you should really be getting the Casio FX-CG50, as it provides all the functionality you need for A Level Maths and A Level Further Maths.
-You can buy the FX-CG50 from Amazon.co.uk.
-However, if you really don’t have the budget for the Casio FX-CG50, you can scrape by with the Casio FX-991EX.
-This also can be bought here from Amazon.co.uk.
+The short answer: If you want the best calculator for A-Level Maths you should really be getting the Casio FX-CG50, as it provides all the functionality you need for A-Level Maths and A-Level Further Maths.
+However, if you don’t have the budget for the Casio FX-CG50, you can definitely get by with the Casio FX-991EX.

-- Casio FX-CG50 – the best calculator available for A-Level Maths and A-Level Further Maths.
+This is in our opinion the best calculator available for A-Level Maths and A-Level Further Maths.
 This graphical calculator has all the functions you need to ace your exams, and it will help you out massively when learning the graph-plotting topics (which is most of them).
-To purchase the Casio FX-CG50, head over to Amazon.co.uk.
+To purchase the Casio FX-CG50, click here to head over to Amazon.co.uk.

-If you’re doing A-Level Maths or A-Level Further Maths, no. A good calculator is essential in your A-Levels, as it is used more than you will have used your calculator in GCSE.
-It also lacks the required functions for A-Level.
+If you’re doing A-Level Maths or A-Level Further Maths, then I don’t recommend you use the same calculator.
+A good calculator is essential in your A-Levels, as it is used more than you will have used your calculator in GCSE.
+Depending on your calculator it probably lacks the required functions for A-Level.

 This means that a new calculator must be bought for your A-Levels, one that has more functions and is more advanced, to handle the advanced calculations and equations you’ll come across.
 There are a few better alternatives than a scientific calculator, and they are listed below.

-The calculator you use for GCSE will get you a little bit of the way into A-Level, but it’s really not cut out for the high-caliber calculations and graph plotting required for your exam.
-It can be used for a short while until you find a better replacement, but it is not a good idea to sit your A-Level exams with this calculator!
+The calculator you use for GCSE will get you a little bit of the way into A-Level, but it’s not cut out for the high-calibre calculations and graph plotting required for your exam.
+It can be used for a short while until you find a better replacement, but it is not a good idea to sit your A-Level exams with this calculator.